Impact 1

 Freeing The Forests

 Each elephant is made from Lantana camara, the second most widespread invasive species in the world.
-This fast growing, toxic shrub has taken over 40% of forests in India, obliterating native plants and diminishing food sources for animals, pushing them out of forests and into urban areas.
+This fast growing shrub has taken over 40% of forests in India, obliterating native plants and diminishing food sources for animals, pushing them out of forests and into urban areas.

 The migration supports a large scale lantana removal project, converting it into biochar which improves soil fertility and water retention.
 Biochar is the only feasible direct capture solution for sequestering carbon into the ground to mitigate climate change – the biggest problem humanity faces today.
 The project will restore vast areas of forests over the next five years.
-By the close of 2025, this effort will have sequestered 2,625 tons of carbon.
+To date, this effort has sequestered 2,625 tons of carbon.

 Impact 3